You can verify your domain in a few steps.

 2. The incorrect domain provider was selected in Flodesk on the Domain Setup page

 If you selected the incorrect domain provider in the verification steps, that's perfectly ok.
-The CNAME records won't change and you don’t have to restart the domain verification process.

 3. One (or more) of the two or three pairs of CNAME records were entered incorrectly in the DNS panel